 17. Medical examinations:

-- 17.1.
-Two, one-minute medical examinations/competitor/match will be allowed for U18 and younger divisions. - 17.2.
-A third medical examination will result in kiken-gachi for the athlete. - 17.3.
+- 17.1. for U18 and younger age divisions the number of medical visits during the bout is unlimited. - 17.3.
 "Blood situations" and minor injuries will be dealt with in accordance with the current IJF rules.

 18. Asthma medications: